spaceitup/checkout-android/README.md

 After you have created a payment session on your server you will receive a response containing the List Result in Json format.
 This List Result contains a "self" URL which is used to initialise the Payment Page.

+Part of the list result containing the "self" URL:
 ```
-// Part of the list result containing the "self" URL required by the Payment Page.
 {
   "links": {
     "self": "https://api.integration.oscato.com/pci/v1/5c17b47e7862056fa0755e66lrui4dvavak9ehlvh4n3abcde9",